 Often we talk only of sound level.
 However, sound pressure as a sound field size is not the same as sound intensity as a sound energy size.

 Levels of sound pressure and levels of sound intensity decrease equally with the distance from the sound source.
-The sound power level has nothing to do with the distance of the sound source.
-Compare: A 100 watt light bulb has in 1 m and in 10 m distance really always the same 100 watts, which is emmited from the bulb all the time.
+Sound power or sound power level has nothing (!) to do with the distance from the sound source.

 Sound pressure level und sound intensity level